I am slowly building my portfolio in this area. Below are some descriptions of what I have done.

 My Phase 4 word bank has been particularly successful, and has been rated as five stars by users of the website.

-I have written an information page about the Great Fire of London which is aimed at year one children.
-I used my knowledge of how to teach reading at this age to tailor the words and content towards five and six year olds.
+Many of my resources are text-based reading resources, aimed at particular levels of readers.
+I use my knowledge of how to teach reading at this age to tailor the words and content towards the appropriate age groups.

 I love to write in any way.
 Short stories are a medium I love and I've written a few over the years.
 Clicking the links here will either open a PDF file of the story, or take you straight to the publication in which it can be found.